government: Parliamentary democracy

 state of civil and political rights: Partly free

 constitution: 16 December 1972, suspended 24 March 1982, renewed 10 November 1986, and amended several times

-legal system: based on English common law
+legal system: mixed legal system of mostly English common law and Islamic law

 legislative system: unicameral National Parliament (Jatiya Sangsad)

 judicial system: Supreme Court, the Chief Justices and other judges are appointed by the president

 religion: 83% Muslim; 16% Hindu; Buddhist, Catholic and Protestant minorities